daemyngactc/daemyngactc/README.md

 - 👋 Hi, I’m @daemyngactc
-- 👀 I’m interested in sex
+- 👀 I’m interested codeing and makeing websites
-- 🌱 I’m currently learning gay sex
+- 🌱 I’m currently learning c++ and other code
-- 💞️ I’m looking to collaborate on orgy
+- 💞️ I’m looking to collaborate on anything to the best of my abilty
-- 📫 How to reach me my ass
+- 📫 How to reach me mainly my discord Daemyn123
-- 😄 Pronouns: fuck/me
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: i have aids
+- ⚡ Fun fact: i like learning new things
+-

 <sub>Hi</sub>